 Semester grades will be averaged by multiplying each quarter (9-weeks) numeric grade by 4.5, adding the semester exam, and dividing by 10.
-For semester courses, a final average of "60" and above equals 1⁄2 credit.
+For semester courses, a final average of "60" and above equals /2 credit.
 Courses that have "End-of-Course" (EOC) exams will receive full credit at the conclusion and then have the GPA calculated.
 For athletic purposes, the semester grades will be calculated to determine eligibility status.

 The District will maintain a one-half credit earned system including full-year courses with credits posted after each semester.
 For year-long courses, if a student fails one semester, but passes the other semester with a high enough grade to achieve a passing average for the year, the student will receive a full credit (1) for the course.
+This policy excludes courses that require a passing score on the EOC exam in order to receive the credit based on the type of diploma being sought.
+See the "Graduation Option" section for more information on this topic.
 For courses that require an "End-of-Course" assessment which is 30% of the final grade, the District will determine the calculations and disseminate to the schools.
 The primary responsibility for assigning grades rests with the teacher with final approval of the Principal.
 Parents and students are urged to contact the school about this calculation.
 Please see the section on "Graduation Options" for more information about EOC's and diplomas.

 In calculating GPA for graduation and eligibility purposes, all courses taken must be used in determining the final GPA.
 This calculation includes all virtual courses taken.
 "WNC" and "WF" indicators in virtual courses are not counted in the GPA calculations.
+Year-long courses are computed by semesters.
 Quality points are assigned by each semester average (A = 4, B = 3, C = 2, D = 1, F = 0).
 Students must have a 2.0 GPA on a 4.0 scale in order to meet graduation requirements and receive a "Standard," "Scholar," or "Merit" diploma.
-All credit-earning courses taken in grades 7-12 and through virtual programs will count in the cumulative GPA calculations.
-For purpose of class rank only credit earning courses taken in grades 9-12 and through virtual programs during those years will be counted.
+All credit-earning courses taken in grades 7-12 and through virtual programs will count in the GPA calculations.
 Courses in which "grade forgiveness" policies have been applied are exempt.

-All courses designated as "Honors," (this includes "Pre-AICE and Pre-IB") will be weighted as "4.5" on the weight scale for Clay County schools.
+Beginning in school year 2010-11, all courses designated as "Honors," (this includes "Pre-AICE and Pre-IB") will be weighted as "4.5" on the weight scale for Clay county schools.
 "Level 3" Career and Technical Education courses will be weighted on a "4.5" basis.
 Courses designated as "Dual Enrollment, Advanced Placement, AICE and International Baccalaureate" will be weighted at "5.0."
+Courses taken prior to the 2010-11 year that fall under the "Honors, Pre-AICE and Pre-IB" category will count as "5.0" on the scale.